Environmental Stewardship

 Build collaborative partnerships and support academic research to enhance the environment and cultural heritage

 The natural environment is one of the UK’s most valuable assets and helps to define us as a nation.
-We rely on our blue and green spaces for food, water and the air we breathe.
-A healthy environment is vital for our mental and physical wellbeing, economic prosperity and communities.
+We rely on our blue and green spaces for food, water, and the air we breathe.
+A healthy environment is vital for mental and physical well-being, economic prosperity, and our communities.

 Highlights